 On September 15, 1896, the OSR’s first 150 inmates arrived and were immediately put to work, building the prison’s sewer system and a 25-foot-wall that surrounded the complex.
 The wall and several other structures that once stood on the property have since been demolished, but the Mansfield Reformatory Preservation Society (MRPS) reopened the prison as a museum in 1995.

 The MRPS is currently working to restore OSR, home to the largest free standing steel cell block in the world, to its original state, and proceeds from tours and events help fund grounds maintenance and structural improvements.
+To celebrate the 25th anniversary of the movie’s release, OSR hosted a screening, a cast meet-and-greet, a cocktail party, a 7k race, bus tours, and self-guided Shawshank-centric tours.
+The prison is the epicenter of the Shawshank Trail, which includes all of the movie’s filming locations (there are 16, the most exotic of which is a beach in the U.S. Virgin Islands, which doubled as Zihuatanejo).

 Over the years, the MRPS has replaced the prison’s roof, restored the warden’s quarters and the central guard room, and replaced the windows in the east cell block.
 They host murder mystery dinners and ghost hunts, and several rooms are available to be rent for conferences or corporate fundraisers (no wedding ceremonies, but wedding photography sessions can be arranged).